Is Mae Sot worth visiting?

-For most travellers, Mae Sot isn’t a destination but more of a stopover.
-It’s an interesting place to experience a fusion of cultures as there’s said to be around 135 different ethnicities living in Mae Sot.
+For most travellers, Mae Sot isn’t a destination, but more of a stopover.
+It’s an interesting place to experience a fusion of cultures as there are said to be around 135 different ethnicities living in Mae Sot.

 And due to the large population of refugees, Mae Sot is also the base for many NGOs trying to improve the situation in the area through healthcare and education.

 You can probably already tell that Mae Sot is not your traditional tourist city like many other places in Thailand have become.

 So if that’s what you’re after, why not see what Mae Sot has to offer?
 Whether it’s volunteering at a gibbon sanctuary, participating in a cooking class with a social enterprise, or exploring the stunning surrounding nature.

 Also read: Top 8 Things to Do in Mae Sot

 Being a relatively small city, spanning only 27 km² (Chiang Mai is 40 km² for context), as long as you pick somewhere close to the city centre, you’ll most likely be within walking distance from everything you need.

 A good rule of thumb, if you want to find the centre of a city, is to look for the night market as this tends to be at the heart of the town.

 This is certainly true when it comes to Mae Sot.
 Alternatively, anyone that’s missing a western supermarket can use Tesco as their reference point, just down the road from the night market.

 However, staying around the night market almost guarantees noise and traffic.
 So to avoid this, you may want to stay a few roads away.